product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

   </center>
 </div>

-We also stumbled upon a super interesting thing with this platform (or was it planned the whole way 😉): using this platform for our internal usecases.
+We also stumbled upon one super interesting usecase with this platform (or was it planned the whole way 😉), using this platform for our internal vertical flows.
 The benefits we offered to our merchant partners: instant adoption, quicker iterations and easier code maintenance were infact super relevant for a lot of our internal use cases as well.
-And as it happened, the core-platform experience team internally was driving a charter to reduce the app size and **“Mini Apps”** seemed like a great fit!
+And as it happened the core-platform experience team internally was driving a charter to reduce the app size and **“Mini Apps”** seemed like a great fit!
 We started exploring using the platform for some of our internal verticals and start migrating few non-core flows like Paytm Gold, Paytm Education, Fastag, Mall etc. as Mini Apps.

-There were few scaling challenges initially since we never accounted the platform to handle this level of scale so soon but with few optimisation and caching strategies later we were able to handle it.
+There were few scaling challenges initially since we never accounted the platform to handle this level of scale so soon but with few optimisation and caching strategies later we were able to handle the scale and migrate many of our verticals as Mini Apps.
 This allowed any internal Paytm vertical who did not had a DAU use case, to move as a Mini App.
 It also required us to optimise more heavily on our overall platform: how our webview launched, loaded, performed and optimise a lot of aspects of the SDK (there were many sprints dedicated to just optimisations!).
-We also had to build support for newer flows to enable verticals to migrate as Mini Apps.
-But eventually this helped us move more and more verticals as Mini Apps and helped us reduce the App bundle size of Paytm to just under 30MB (lowest among the top fintech players, despite having the most number of features!)
+We also had to build support for newer flows to allow some verticals to migrate as Mini Apps.
+But eventually this enabled us move many of our internal verticals as Mini Apps and helped us reduce the App bundle size of Paytm to just under 30MB (lowest among the top fintech players, despite having the most number of features!)

 > For every 10 MB decrease in app install size, the app install conversion rate improves by **[2.5%](https://medium.com/googleplaydev/shrinking-apks-growing-installs-5d3fcba23ce2)**

-This is essentially is what I see as the **Growth** phase for the platform, where we took our learnings from the pilot and made the platform better and grew it.
+This is essentially is what I see as the **Growth** phase for the platform, where we took our learnings from the pilot, made the platform better and grew it.

 Personally this was the most fun phase of the project for me; where we did a lot of brainstorming, experiments, launches, had a few failures and many successes to boast about :)

 ### Maturity Phase

-Once we had a sizeable numbers of merchant mini apps across categories and a lot of internal verticals on the platform what I consider as reaching the **Maturity** phase, we then started focusing on questions about handling scale, stability and standardisation of the SDK and the platform.
+Once we had a sizeable numbers of merchant mini apps across categories and a lot of internal verticals on the platform what I consider as reaching the **Maturity** phase, we then started focusing more deeply on questions about handling scale, stability and standardisation of the SDK and the platform, afterall a lot of Paytm app depended on this platform.
 Few things we did were:

+-   As our confidence with the platform grew and more internal teams started using it, we felt its important for us to leverage this SDK in other app properties for Paytm: Paytm For Business app, Paytm Money app, Paytm Insider etc. and hence we worked towards making our SDK **multi-tenant.** This took us a good amount of effort to separate out every dependency and make it work independently in any app just by integrating few hooks.
+This has now led to the “Phoenix” SDK being part of almost all Paytm App properties and any mini app (internal or external) which goes live on Paytm main app technically can be made available on all other Paytm properties with just a single click.

+-   Standardised lot of aspects of the platform : JS API(Bridges) structure, error-codes and handling, Title bar, various UI elements etc. and added more detailed logger and tracking for the platform performance.

 -   With the large number of merchant apps we were onboarding a lot of manual processes were just becoming too tedious to manage operationally.
 To solve this we launched a **“DIY flow”**.
     <div class="videoWrapper">